itsdfish/SequentialSamplingModels.jl/docs/src/wald.md

 Random.seed!(8741)
 ```
 ## Create Model Object
-In the code below, we will define parameters for the LBA and create a model object to store the parameter values.
+In the code below, we will define parameters for the Wald Model and create a model object to store the parameter values.

 ### Drift Rate